cisco-asp-web/LTRMSI-3000/lab_3/lab_3-guide.md

 ### Cilium BGP prefix advertisement

-We have not added IPv6 prefix advertisesments yet, hence a zero value in the Advertised output above.
+We have not added IPv6 prefix advertisements yet, hence a zero value in the *Advertised* output above.
 Also, **xrd05** and **xrd06**'s peering sessions with Cilium inherited the vpnv4 address family configuration during Lab 3 so we don't need to update their configs.

 Here is a portion of the prefix advertisement CRD with notes:
    ```yaml